 - Your property has been assessed for an event that happened in prior years but was not discovered until recently, by the Assessor’s Office, and you disagree with the value on the notice mailed to you by the Assessor’s Office.

-The Assessment Appeal Application contains sections requesting all the information required to file an assessment appeal.
+The Assessment Appeal Application Form contains sections requesting all the information required to file an assessment appeal.

-A separate Assessment Appeal Application must be filed for each parcel and each assessment roll year eligible for appeal.
-Please read the information and instructions on page 2 of the Assessment Appeal Application for further clarification.
+A separate Assessment Appeal Application Form must be filed for each parcel and each assessment roll year eligible for appeal.
+Please read the information and instructions on page 2 of the Application for further clarification.

 YOU WILL NEED THE PROPERTY’S ASSESSOR’S PARCEL NUMBER (APN) AND ASSESSED PROPERTY VALUE STATED ON THE NOTICE MAILED TO YOU BY THE ASSESSOR’S OFFICE.